nexx512/cookie-encrypter/README.md

 - `secret` a string or array used for encrypting cookies.
 - `options` an optional object to set options for encryption.
 -  `options.algorithm` algorithm used to encrypt cookie data (any algorithm supported by OpenSSL). `aes256` used as the default one.
+-  `options.encoding` encoding used for the cookie string. `hex` is used as the default encoding.
+In order to save bytes, `base64` can be used as alternative encoding.

 ### cookieEncrypter.encryptCookie(str, options)